 The scale of its strings is also smaller than that of other Spanish guitars.
-It has a length range of 65.cm and the height of the strings is 0.5.mm.
+It has a length range of 65. cm and the height of the strings are 0.5.mm.
 This makes it a comfortable, light and smooth-playing guitar.

 This is the section we like most about the Yamaha C40.
-Its sound is particular, no matter what your touch is, the sound of this guitar is always distinguished.
-Warm, smooth, enveloping, with little volume, but good bass, mids and brightness.
-The chords and phrasing sound great, you won’t be able to forget it and that’s why it is one of the best options for a beginner guitarist.
+Its sound is distinct; regardless of your touch, the sound of this guitar is always distinct.
+Warm, smooth, and enveloping, with low volume but excellent bass, mids, and brightness.
+The chords and phrasing are fantastic; you won't be able to forget it, making it one of the best options for a beginner guitarist.

-Its red spruce top and the position of its fan-shaped spinets (on the inside) make the sound project in an enveloping way and although with little volume, it is full-bodied.
-However, the woods of the sides and back, which are made of Meranti, give it warmth and it is for this reason that the sound of the harmonics is very different from any other guitar.
+Its red spruce top and the placement of its fan-shaped spinets (on the inside) project the sound in an enveloping manner, and despite the low volume, it is full-bodied.
+However, the Meranti woods on the sides and back give it warmth, and it is because of this that the sound of the harmonics is unlike any other guitar.

 What surprises us most about the sound of this guitar is the nato (cork oak) wood in the neck, which naturally has small pores and this adds incredible vibrations to the sound.
 This is an atypical guitar that, due to its woods, has a wonderful sound.

-This guitar is perhaps the best of our proposals for its quality-price ratio.
-From our point of view it is an underrated Spanish guitar for beginners.
-In fact, for us in many cases it could be considered an intermediate level classical guitar.
-We don’t have any major drawbacks to highlight.
-We recommend it for people who are just starting out and want a versatile guitar that will last for some time.
+This guitar has the best quality-price ratio of any of our suggestions.
+It is, in our opinion, an underrated Spanish guitar for beginners.
+In fact, it could be considered intermediate-level classical guitar in many cases by us.
+There are no major drawbacks to mention.
+We recommend it for beginners who want a versatile guitar that will last for a long time.